yellows8/3ds_homemenuhax/README.md

 To install menuhax you must use the menuhax_manager app.
 You must already have a way to boot into the *\hax payload for running this app(which can include menuhax if it's already setup): https://www.3dbrew.org/wiki/Homebrew_Exploits

-Before using HTTP, the app will first try to load the input payload(https://smealum.github.io/3ds/) from SD "/menuhax/menuhaxmanager_input_payload.bin", then continue to use HTTP if loading from SD isn't successful.
+Before using HTTP, the app will first try to load the input [payload](https://smealum.github.io/3ds/) from SD "/menuhax/menuhaxmanager_input_payload.bin", then continue to use HTTP if loading from SD isn't successful.
 Actually using this SD payload is not recommended for end-users when HTTP download works fine.
 The input payload from SD is basically just copied to the ropbin file used by menuhax, where only the first 0x10000-bytes are written(only the first 0x10000-bytes get loaded by menuhax, anything after that doesn't matter).
-Hence, the input payload must be a ropbin file, not otherapp(https://smealum.github.io/3ds/).
+Hence, the input payload must be a ropbin file, not [otherapp](https://smealum.github.io/3ds/).
 Hence, you can't use \*hax payload pre-v2.5 starting with menuhax_manager v2.0 unless you already have the ropbin file for it(which would have to be located at the SD input-payload filepath).

-If you haven't already done so before, you may have to enter the Home Menu theme-settings so that Home Menu can create the theme extdata, prior to running menuhax_manager.
+If you haven't already done so before, you may have to enter the Home Menu theme-settings so that Home Menu can create the theme extdata, prior to running menuhax_manager(for USA/EUR/JPN regions).

 Versions >v1.2 uses a seperate menuropbin path for each menuhax build. <=v1.2 used the same filepath for all builds, rendering menuhax unusable for multiple system-versions/etc with the same SD card without changing that file(like with booting into SD-nandimages, for example).
 The app versions >v1.2 delete the old menuropbin file used by <=v1.2.

 During installation there's an option for skipping \*hax payload setup.
 Normally this isn't needed.
 Doing this would result in only menuhax itself being setup.

 Whenever the Home Menu version installed on your system changes where the installed exploit is for a different version, or when you want to update the \*hax payload, you must run the installation again.
-For this you can do the following: you can remove the SD card before booting the system, then once booted insert the SD card then boot into the \*hax payload via a different method(https://www.3dbrew.org/wiki/Homebrew_Exploits).
+For the former you can do the following: you can remove the SD card before booting the system, then once booted insert the SD card then boot into the \*hax payload via a different method(https://www.3dbrew.org/wiki/Homebrew_Exploits).

 ## Splash-screen
 This app can setup an image for displaying on the screens when menuhax triggers, if you use the app option for that.
 Using this is highly recommended(in some cases \*hax payload booting may be more successful with this than without it).
 When the file for this isn't setup, junk will be displayed on the top-screen(from elsewhere in VRAM).
 The input image can be either be the default one, or from SD.